hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 *  an attacker who can monitor network traffic can relatively easily infer relations between nameservers simply from traffic patterns, even when some or all of the traffic is encrypted

-We note that the use of XoT will indicate a desire by the zone owner that the contents of the zone remain confidential and could be subject to blocking (e.g. via blocking of port 853) if an attacker had such capabilities.
+It is noted that simply using XoT will indicate a desire by the zone owner that the contents of the zone remain confidential and so could be subject to blocking (e.g. via blocking of port 853) if an attacker had such capabilities.
 However this threat is likely true of any such mechanism that attempts to encrypt data passed between nameservers e.g. IPsec.